MikolWhy/TalkBook/Documentation/COMPLETE_SETUP_MANUAL.md

 ### Step 1: Create Next.js Project

-**Yes, you need to run this command** - it creates the base Next.js project structure.

 **What is Next.js?**
 - Next.js is a **React framework** - it's built on top of React but adds features like routing, server-side rendering, and easy deployment.
 - **Why use a framework?** Instead of building everything from scratch (routing, file structure, build tools), Next.js provides a structure and tools so you can focus on building features.
 - **What does it give us?** Automatic routing (pages are files), fast development server, production optimizations, and PWA support.

-**What is `npx`?**
-- `npx` is a package runner that comes with npm.
-It downloads and runs packages temporarily.
-- **Why use it?** Instead of installing `create-next-app` globally, `npx` downloads it, runs it, then discards it.
-Keeps your system clean.
-- **The `@latest` part:** Ensures you get the newest version of the tool.

-Open your terminal in your desired project directory and run:
+Open your terminal in your desired project directory and run (SKIP - ALREADY DONE):

 ```bash
 npx create-next-app@latest talkbook
 ```
 **What this command does:**
 1. Downloads the `create-next-app` tool temporarily
 2. Creates a new folder called `talkbook`